Nabil El Zhar: Liverpool

 He signed for Liverpool in October 2006 and made his debut for their reserve team against Newcastle in a reserves match on 3 October 2006.

 El Zhar made his first team debut on 29 November 2006 in goalless draw against Portsmouth at Anfield, replacing Luis García after 72 minutes.
 He went on to make two more appearances in the 2006–07 season.

 He made his first Liverpool start in a League Cup tie against Cardiff City on 31 October 2007, in which he scored his first goal for the club in a 2–1 home win.
 El Zhar was moved from the number 42 shirt to the number 31 shirt for the start of the 2008–09 campaign.

 El Zhar contributed a first assist on 18 October 2008, coming on for Andrea Dossena with his team 2–1 down against Wigan Athletic.
 He set up Albert Riera for the equaliser and the game finished 3–2 to Liverpool.
 On 27 February 2009, he made his first league start for the Reds against Middlesbrough in a 2–0 loss.

 On 11 July 2009, he signed a new contract extension to his current Liverpool contract that would have kept him at Anfield until 2012.

 Loan to PAOK

-On 31 August 2010, El Zhar completed a loan switch to Greek side PAOK FC for the upcoming season and was handed the number 7 shirt on his arrival.
+On 31 August 2010, El Zhar completed a loan switch to Greek side PAOK for the upcoming season and was handed the number 7 shirt on his arrival.
 He made his debut for the club on 16 September in a 1–1 UEFA Europa League group game against Club Brugge, and featured in all five other matches in the group, as the team lost in the last 32 to PFC CSKA Moscow.

 El Zhar played 24 matches as the club from Thessaloniki came fourth in the league, scoring in a 2–2 away draw with Atromitos F.C. and a 2–1 victory over Panathinaikos F.C. at the Toumba Stadium.